 The list of questions goes on, and for most of it, the answers are in the data and analytics.

-User personas are fictional characters that represent the different needs, goals, motivations, and behaviours of your target market.
+User personas are fictional characters that represent the different needs, goals, motivations, and behaviours of your target market and help you develop a customer focused strategy.
 Most companies have a vague idea of their target market but creating good user personas really helps you understand customer interactions.
 By defining these, your customer experience will improve significantly, and customers will feel like the brands they’re interested in, understand them.

 Social media is a powerful tool.
 It’s not only a place for you to spread your brand messages – it’s an opportunity to see how your customers express themselves and what exactly they want and like.